-She wrote her first novel, Daniel’s Fork, in 2013.
+She wrote her first novel, Hunter’s Snare, (previously titled Daniel’s Fork) in 2013.
 She completed it in two months, spending long hours at her task.
 During that time, she ensconced herself in her bedroom with her computer, barely coming out to grab a cup of coffee or a snack.
 One day, her nearest neighbor came desperately knocking at her bedroom window, afraid that Zeecé might be dead; no one had seen her for days!

-Daniel’s Fork was meant to be the first book in a romantic trilogy.
+Her first novel was meant to be the first book in a romantic trilogy.
 Little did Zeecé know that stories have a way of going where they want to go.
-Daniel’s Fork turned out to be a journey to the future past!
-It is an erotic mystery set in the future, giving birth to a fictional universe: the Daniel’s Fork universe.
+It turned out to be a journey to the future past!
+It’s an erotic mystery set in the future, giving birth to a fictional Eden, the Daniel’s Fork village and its people.

 Zeecé presently lives surrounded by mountains in a small town in the northwest of Puerto Rico.
 After living her entire life in the United States, mostly in large cities such as New York City and Miami, returning to such a provincial, old-world setting was like traveling to another time.
 She loves her surroundings, and they inspire her to write.
 She also spends part of the year in Florida, where she has family and friends.